 William J. Doyle

 William Doyle is the founder and President of Doyle APC and is licensed to practice law in California and Washington.
-Since 1998 Mr. Doyle has focused his practice on representing consumers and investors in class action and mass tort litigation involving defective products, securities fraud, consumer fraud, internet privacy, prescription drugs, and defective medical devices.
+Since 1998 Mr. Doyle has focused his practice on representing individuals in class action and mass injury litigation involving defective products, securities fraud, consumer fraud, internet privacy, prescription drugs, and defective medical devices.

-Mr. Doyle has served as lead counsel in national class actions and MDL litigations against such companies as the New York Stock Exchange, Apple, LG, Honda, Sony, Amazon.com and other Fortune 100 companies.
+Mr. Doyle has served as lead counsel in national class actions and MDL litigations against such companies as Apple, LG, Honda, Sony, Amazon, the New York Stock Exchange, and other Fortune 500 companies.

-Mr. Doyle has been appointed lead or co-lead counsel in numerous class actions and multi-district litigations.
-In 2003 Mr. Doyle represented the California Public Employees’ Retirement System (CalPERS) as lead counsel in the NYSE securities litigation.
-In the TransUnion consumer litigation Mr. Doyle served as co-lead counsel and certified a statutory damages class action of over 9 million Illinois consumers, resulting in a nationwide settlement valued at over $109 million.
+Courts throughout the nation have appointed Mr. Doyle as lead or co-lead counsel in numerous class actions and complex multi-district litigations.
+Mr. Doyle represented the California Public Employees’ Retirement System (CalPERS) as lead counsel in the NYSE securities litigation.
+In the TransUnion consumer litigation, Mr. Doyle served as co-lead counsel and certified a statutory damages class action of over 9 million Illinois consumers, resulting in a nationwide settlement valued at over $100 million.
 In the NVIDIA products liability litigation, Mr. Doyle served as co-lead counsel and helped achieve a class settlement valued in excess of $500 million.

-Mr. Doyle has represented clients in several mass tort injury litigations including transvaginal mesh, DePuy hip implant, Mirena IUD, Avandia and others.
-In the 2007 San Diego wildfire litigation, Mr. Doyle’s firm was one of several firms that together operated as de facto lead counsel in prosecuting the liability case against SDG&E. In the mesh litigations, in addition to managing several hundred cases, Mr. Doyle served in the leadership for the Cook MDL.
+Mr. Doyle has represented clients in several mass tort injury litigations, including pelvic surgical mesh, DePuy hip implants, Mirena IUD, Avandia, hernia surgical mesh, asbestos, and others.
+In the San Diego wildfire litigation, Mr. Doyle’s firm was one of several firms that operated as de facto lead counsel in prosecuting the liability case against SDG&E. In the mesh litigations, in addition to managing several hundred cases, Mr. Doyle served in a leadership position for the Cook MDL.

 Mr. Doyle also served as lead or co-lead counsel in a series of landmark Internet privacy cases.
 These cases achieved important new privacy protections for online consumers, established new legal precedent for applying federal statutes to Internet communications, and certified the first nationwide class for Internet privacy claims.